 Changing the spooler directory

 During the printing process, the Windows printer spooler in Windows uses an on-disk folder to hold the temporary files the printing process creates.
-If multiple users each print large documents to a single printer, the print queue, and the temporary folder, can get quite large.
+If multiple users each print very large documents to a single printer, the print queue and the temporary folder can get quite large.
 By default, this folder is C:\Windows\System32\spool\PRINTERS.
 For a busy print server with multiple printers, you may wish to change the default spool folder.

 Getting ready

-This recipe uses the PSRV printer server that was set up as per the Installing and sharing printers recipe.
+This recipe uses the PSRV printer server set up as per the Installing and sharing printers recipe.

 How to do it...